What Happens To Your Body When You Stop Drinking

 What happens to your body when you stop drinking?
-That Is very Common question among all of us.
+That Is a very common question among all of us.
 Alcohol is widely accepted around the globe.
 It has been ranked as one of the five most addictive substances.
 Countless people have also become too dependent on alcohol that it is taking a serious toll on their health.
 Over the last two decades, alcohol-related deaths have spiked by nearly triple for young people between the age of 25 and 34.
 Most people do not realize how alcohol affects their life.

 The most dangerous side effects of alcohol on your body are: